xtdb/xtdb/docs/bitemp.md

 ### Event Horizon

-What is visible in across the graph when executing a query, see [query](query.md) is a non-trivial problem.
+What is visible in across the graph when executing a [query](query.md) is a non-trivial problem.
 The latest version of each entity, visible from both time lines, can vary widely.
 The latest version might been written just now, or years back.
 Some entities might never change, others change several times a second.
 Datomic's as-of functionality abstracts this problem away from the user for transaction time.
 Our aim it to allow Crux do the same in a bitemp fashion.

 As mentioned above, the transaction time is usually not used when doing historical queries, so for most cases one only has to find the